-The remaining matters dealt with by the Seeds Acts 1982 are now covered by a comprehensive code of conduct that has been developed in conjunction with the Seed Industry Association of Australia.
-As such, the Seeds Act 1982 can now be repealed.
 The provisions in the Act that allowed local control authorities to provide materials, equipment and services to landholders for noxious weed control were identified as being contrary to national competition policy.
 The bill removes these provisions.
 This issue has been further addressed in the national competition policy review of the Local Government Act 1993.
-The Local Government Act allows a local government to charge fees for services provided, including some that may relate to their noxious weed control functions.
+The Local Government Act allows local government to charge fees for services provided, including some that may relate to their noxious weed control functions.
 So, in order to ensure that the objectives of the Noxious Weeds Act are not frustrated by the charging of excessive fees, it is proposed that some of these charges be regulated.
 Another change to the Act relates to aquatic weeds.
 These weeds are amongst the most devastating and difficult to manage noxious weeds in the State.
 Aquatic weeds or floating weeds are moved by wind, tides and stream flow and cannot always be determined as any particular person's responsibility.

 The Act places the obligation for control of these weeds on the landholder who owns property adjoining the waterway.
 So, while allowing a local control authority to exempt landholders from these responsibilities in certain circumstances, the Act does not enable the weed control responsibilities to be transferred to another party.
 The bill provides that the weed control responsibilities in these specific cases are transferred to the local control authority.
 The bill includes other important changes that are designed to improve the operation of the Act.
 I will now take the House through each of them.
 Some changes have been made to include "owner" as well as "occupier" to cover the changes brought about by the bill.
 Other changes to remove the powers of the Minister for Primary Industries relating to enforcement of weed control on private lands have also been made.
-These powers are no longer needed as they duplicate local control authorities' powers.
+These powers are no longer needed as they duplicate local control authorities' powers-real devolution.

 Other minor changes that have been made relate to the people who may sign certificates of authority as well as to how a weed control order may be served.
-Changes to the procedures for serving weed control notices have been made in the interest of efficiency and procedural fairness and to align this Act to similar provisions in the Rural Lands Protection Act 1998.
+Changes to the procedures for serving weed control notices have been made in the interest of efficiency and procedural fairness and to align this Act with similar provisions in the Rural Lands Protection Act 1998.
 The bill provides for local control authorities to retain the power to serve weed control notices and to enforce those notices.
-However, they will now be required to inform the owner or occupier of their intention to serve the notice.
+However, the local authorities will now be required to inform the owner or occupier of their intention to serve the notice.
 Intended recipients will then have the opportunity to respond and make submissions to the local control authority about the matter.
 It is proposed that the bill will commence on a day or days to be appointed by proclamation.
 This delay is necessary for a number of reasons.

-First, to ensure that, before the Seeds Act is repealed, proper provision is made in the Noxious Weeds Act and the Plant Diseases Act to prohibit the sale and spread of species of weed seeds and, secondly, to ensure that the existing declared noxious weeds lists are re-evaluated so that the new weed control orders are a true reflection of current needs.
+The first is to ensure that before the Seeds Act is repealed proper provision is made in the Noxious Weeds Act and the Plant Diseases Act to prohibit the sale and spread of species of weed seeds.
+The second is to ensure that the existing declared noxious weeds lists are re-evaluated so that the new weed control orders are a true reflection of current needs.
 In summary, I believe the bill introduces a number of significant reforms that will greatly improve noxious weed management in New South Wales.
 It provides a balance between the need to require noxious weed control to protect our productive and environmental resources and the needs of the community for a management system that allows consideration of contemporary techniques.
 I commend the bill to the House.